KestrelComputer/kestrel/_posts/2016-12-06-modular-firmware.md

 If the name does not match,
 the address of the next module header is calculated by summing the current header's address and its `DisplacementToNextModule` field.
-This process repeats for as long as headers exist (as long as the `MatchWord` matches expectations).
+This process repeats for as long as headers exist (as long as the `MatchWord` is correct).

 <img width="100%" src="{{site.baseurl}}/images/modular-firmware-structure-relationships.png" alt="Figure showing relationships between modules, headers, jump tables, BDA, and MDAs." />